 If I experience a spinal cord injury, does it mean that I will never walk again?

-What are some of the complications of spinal cord injuries?
+What are the complications of spinal cord injuries?

 - Urinary tract infections caused by changes in the individual's ability to control his or her bladder.

 - Constipation and bowel obstruction resulting from loss of bowel control.